What to include in your compensation training for managers

 It could also be helpful to provide managers with a takeaway conversation guide that will serve as a reference for managers as they prepare for pay conversations with employees.
 If you’d like more information on helping your managers discuss pay then check out this blog.

-Process and technology training
+Clarifying processes and technology training

 Looking for help?